 A Memory Leak is a misplacement of resources in a computer program due to faulty memory allocation.
 It happens when a RAM location not in use remains unreleased.
-A memory leak is not to be confused with a space leak, which refers to a program using more RAM than necessary.
-A memory leak on a Windows 11/10/8/7 system is said to have taken place when the memory is just not accessible despite not being in use.
+A memory leak is not to be confused with a space leak or high memory usage, which refers to a program using more RAM than necessary.
+A memory leak on a Windows 11/10/8/7 system is said to have occurred when the memory is not accessible despite not being in use.

 Memory Leaks in Windows 11/10

 Why is a memory leak bad

-It is obvious a memory leak is bad because it is a bug, a flaw in the system.
+A memory leak is bad because it is a bug, a flaw in the operating system or software.
 But let’s find out how exactly it affects the system:

 - Since the memory is not freed even when not in use, it results in memory depletion.